On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: CFT I

 \section{CFT I}

 In this section we collect facts from Conformal Field Theory (CFT).
 It should serve as a preparation to ease the understanding of the discussion in the text and to introduce some of the common expressions from the vocabulary of high-energy physics.
-There exist several references one might consult, e.g. \cite{DiFrancesco:nk, G1}.
+There exist several references one might consult for details~\cite{BPZ1, BPZ2, Ca1, Cardy:ir, Ca2, Ca3, CK, DiFrancesco:nk, Friedan:1986ua, G1, G2, J, KNTY, Ne, P, RSZ, Segal, TUY}.